Frac Pack Production Priorities

 - Our auger filler has a standard split door hopper that swings open and a pneumatic chuck to mount the feed screw to maximize accessibility.
 It also comes standard with a window to allow you to view and monitor the fill level in the auger.

-- If flexibility would be a benefit, our BVC 260 flex is built to run several different bag styles and sizes with the same VFFS machine, so if you’re a smaller operation and changeover times are holding you back from maximized efficiency, this would be a great solution for you.
-This solution is also great for producers that need to run coffee bags with valves for degassing purposes.
+- If flexibility would be a benefit, our BVC 260 flex is built to run several different bag styles and sizes with the same VFFS machine.
+If you’re a smaller operation and changeover times are holding you back from maximized efficiency, this would be a great solution for you.
+It is also great for producers that need to run coffee bags with valves for degassing purposes.

 - We integrate an automatic downstream checkweigher that monitors and sends signals to the auger anytime the fill weight needs to be adjusted due to density changes in the coffee.